 That small wading pool in your backyard can be just as hazardous to your child’s safety as a larger in-ground or above-ground pool, according to research from Nationwide Children’s Hospital.

 No matter what type of pool you have, children and water can be a dangerous mix.
 The U.S. Consumer Product Safety Commission found that between 2008 and 2010, hospital emergency departments treated a yearly average of 5,100 children under age 15 for injuries caused by submersion in pools or spas.
-During that same period, there were 383 pool- or spa-related submersion deaths.
+During that same period, 383 pool- or spa-related submersion deaths occurred.
 Seventy-six percent of the deaths and 79 percent of the injuries treated in emergency rooms involved children under age 5.